The Rabie Foundation

 So in year four, an additional Science teacher was employed for these grades and another on a part time basis to mentor the Gr 8 and 9 Maths educators and more have been brought on board since.

-There are now five full-time additional teachers funded by Rabie and the results are impressive.
-Not only is school consistently achieving a matric pass rate of between 87 and 97% but the drop out rate has been slashed with our matric classes now averaging 150 learners.
+There are now five full-time and two part-time teachers funded by Rabie and the results are impressive.
+Not only is the school consistently achieving a matric pass rate of between 87 and 97% but the drop out rate has been slashed with our matric classes now averaging 150 learners.

 Over and above this, we have instituted other programmes to assist the learners – Cami computer training for the Grade 8s and 9s to improve their numeracy and literacy, Paper Video programmes for the older grades to give them additional practice with exam papers and we also bus the matrics to Kraaifontein every Saturday for extra classes with the Asset organization.

-In addition years, extra murial activities have been added to the school programme including sports, clubs, choir and athletics.
+In addition, extra mural activities have been added to the school programme including sports, clubs, choir and athletics.

 Then in January 2017, the school moved into brand new beautiful permanent premises on the corner of Omuramba Road and Freedom Way which has completely transformed their day to day lives.

-Most of our matriculants now head to tertiary education after school and our first graduates and now out in the work place forging careers for themselves in a variety of fields.
+Most of our matriculants now head to tertiary education after school and our first graduates are now out in the work place forging careers for themselves in a variety of fields.